We just reached 30,000 articles on this wiki! 🥳

 • The overall frame-rate was improved.
 Docked mode's frame-rate is much more stable than the Wii U version, while Portable mode's frame-rate is only slightly better.

-• The addition of amiibo functionality in Rodin's shop, "The Gates of Hell".
+• Amiibo functionality was added in Rodin's shop, "The Gates of Hell".
 Players can scan in amiibo to unlock costumes, items, and in-game currency.

 • There are some additional written notes by Rodin that appear on-screen when a specific amiibo is scanned.
 These references include nods to other Nintendo series such as Super Mario, Super Smash Bros., Splatoon, Pikmin, Yoshi's Woolly World, Animal Crossing, and more.